Manaka-Saito/unit1/Project/main.md

 ## Rationale

 I proposed to use terminal and python in this procedure.
 Python is user-friendly programming language and is globally used.
 In addition, Python allows developer to use their own software to develop the project.
 According to _12 reasons why you should learn Python_, "Python has several powerful applications integrated with other programming languages".
-Terminal is the platform that is widely used.
+Terminal is the platform that could be used directly from computers which allows wider users to use the application.
 According to _Why are the benefits of using Terminal?_ from Lenovo.com, "it provides a powerful and efficient way to interact with computers".

 ## Success Criteria